skylarshaffer/c03-24-code-solutions/typescript-closures/typescript-closures-quiz-notes.md

 - What values does a closure contain?

-  > Variables
+  > Variables within scope but defined outside of the function.

 - When is a closure created?

-  > A closure is created upon the creation of a function that initializes at least one variable.
+  > A closure is created at runtime upon the creation of a function.

 - How can you tell if a function will be created with a closure?

-  > You can tell if a function will be created with a closure if the function initializes any variables.
+  > Technically, a closure is created upon every function definition.
+However, it is more useful to understand that a function will be created with a closure if the function references any variables defined outside the function.

 - In React, what is one important case where you need to know if a closure was created?

-  > In React, you need to know if a closure was created when working with API requests.
+  > In React, you need to know if a closure was created when working with dependency arrays.

 ## Notes